defo-project/ech-dev-utils/README.md

 - [cat.ext](cat.ext) is a cat picture encoded as an ECHConfig extension (suited for inclusion in an ECHConfigList)
-- [extsfile](extsfile) contains two ECHConfig extensions (suited for inlusion in an ECHConfigList), the first being of zero length, the second being a very small picture (I forget of what;-)
+- [extsfile](extsfile) contains two ECHConfig extensions (suited for inclusion in an ECHConfigList), the first being of zero length, the second being a very small picture (I forget of what;-)
-- [d13.pem](d13.pem) is an ECH PEM file (public name: example.com) used by some test scripts
+- [d13.pem](d13.pem) is an ECH PEM file (public name: example.com) used by some test scripts (github may nag you as this contains a sample private key)
-- [echconfig.pem](echconfig.pem) is an ECH PEM file (public name: bar.ie) used by some test scripts
+- [echconfig.pem](echconfig.pem) is an ECH PEM file (public name: bar.ie) used by some test scripts (github may nag you as this contains a sample private key)
 - [ed_file](ed_file) is a file usable as early data in tests

 ## Misc. scripts